opendata-ai/tr/README.md

 # Introduction

-About datasets for information retrieval and recommendation tasks
+About datasets for retrieval and recommendation tasks

 ## Sources